mobify/mobify-data-guide/README.md

 Below is some of our favourite tutorial to get started:

 * [🏛 DataQuest/Data scientist](https://www.dataquest.io/) is a good onboarding for Python and Pandas.
+* (advance) [📜 Pandas with Seaborn](https://chrisalbon.com/python/pandas_with_seaborn.html) give a simple article on how to do various Seaborn plots for data visualization.

 ### SQL